LLnCSoftware/mserve/README.md

 Enhanced mserve load balanced solution based on [mserve\_np](https://github.com/nperrem/mserve) by Nathan Perrem, formerly of First Derivatives, in tern was based on [LoadBalancing](https://code.kx.com/trac/wiki/Cookbook/LoadBalancing)

-Here we are adding
+Here we are adding:

 * "servants" on multiple remote hosts
-* providing for programmable dispatch to allow for such things as improved query locality, and
+* providing for programmable dispatch to allow for such things as improved data locality, and
-* provide benchmarking information.
+* providing benchmarking information for easier tuning.

 ### Example Sequence Diagram